-'Possible' More Counties Than Now Known Were Hacked In 2016, Fla Delegation Says
+'Possible' More Counties Than Now Known Were Hacked In 2016, Fla.
+Delegation Says

-Florida lawmakers were angry Thursday when they emerged from an FBI briefing that left them with unanswered questions about the two county election offices in their state breached by Russian cyberattacks in 2016.
+Florida lawmakers were angry Thursday when they emerged from an FBI briefing that left them with unanswered questions about the two county election offices in their state that were breached by Russian cyberattacks in 2016.

 The bipartisan group of members of Congress was most frustrated with not learning about the hacks sooner.
 The first word of at least one intrusion came from a single line in special counsel Robert Mueller's redacted report, which was released publicly in April.

-Florida Governor Ron DeSantis then confirmed on Monday, after his own briefing with the FBI, that Russian attackers actually breached two Florida counties.
+Florida Gov. Ron DeSantis then confirmed on Monday, after his own briefing with the FBI, that Russian attackers actually breached two Florida counties.

-"This chaotic dribs-and-drabs of information that's coming out is doing more harm to our constituents' faith in the electoral system than just coming out and providing some information," said Rep. Stephanie Murphy, a Democrat who represents Florida's 7th District.
+"This chaotic dribs and drabs of information that's coming out is doing more harm to our constituents' faith in the electoral system than just coming out and providing some information," said Rep. Stephanie Murphy, a Democrat who represents Florida's 7th District.

 The lawmakers were briefed on which of Florida's 67 counties were successfully breached, but they, like DeSantis, said they could not disclose that information.

-Members of Congress and election officials both say they're frustrated that more than two years after the 2016 election — and the release of the Mueller report — they're still learning about exactly what happened in the earlier wave of interference.
+Members of Congress and election officials both say they're frustrated that more than two years after the 2016 election — and after the release of the Mueller report — they're still learning about exactly what happened in the wave of interference.

-Rep. Michael Waltz, a Republican who represents the state's 6th District, was asked if he thought there were more counties nationally breached in 2016 that the public still doesn't know about.
+Rep. Michael Waltz, a Republican who represents Florida's 6th District, was asked if he thought there were more U.S. counties breached in 2016 that the public still doesn't know about.

 "It's possible," he said.